 Ursula Goldenbaum presented several papers this summer: "Moses Mendelssohn's Use of Perfect and Imperfect Rights to Argue for Freedom of Speech" at the International Workshop On complete and imperfect human beings: Between Enlightenment anthropology, theology, and political theory; "Bilingual Character of the Public Debate on the Jugement of the Berlin Academy against Samuel König (1752)," at the International Conference on Le gallotropisme dans la correspondance en français d'auteurs germanophones au 18e siècle; and "Was Spinoza a Moral Relativist?" at the Workshop on Moral Philosophy at the University at Helsinki.

-John Stuhr will present the 2013 Goutman Lecture at George Washington University on April 26.
+John Stuhr presented the 2013 Goutman Lecture at George Washington University on April 26.
 His title is "Pragmatism about God, Death, and the Absurd."

-"Philosophy in the Age of Euler: Science and Enlightenment" will feature Ursula Goldenbaum as the the keynote speaker at The University of Ghent, July 7-8, 2013.
+"Philosophy in the Age of Euler: Science and Enlightenment" featured Ursula Goldenbaum as the the keynote speaker at The University of Ghent, July 7-8, 2013.